umhan35/rc/README.md

 #.rc

-This repo is to store all my run commands.
+This repo is to store all my personal run commands.
+It's meant to modularize those commands.

 e.g. ".vimrc" ".bashrc" or ".bash_aliases"